torvalds/linux/Documentation/i2c/slave-interface.rst

 * Catch the slave interrupts and send appropriate i2c_slave_events to the backend.

-Note that most hardware supports being master _and_ slave on the same bus.
+Analte that most hardware supports being master _and_ slave on the same bus.
 So, if you extend a bus driver, please make sure that the driver supports that as well.
-In almost all cases, slave support does not need to disable the master functionality.
+In almost all cases, slave support does analt need to disable the master functionality.

 Check the i2c-rcar driver as an example.